 16.3 Neither you nor us shall be liable in damages for any delay or default in performing hereunder if such delay or default is caused by conditions beyond its control including, but not limited to acts of God, government restrictions (including the denial or cancellation of related services or other necessary licenses), wars, terrorist actions, natural disaster, labour disruptions, insurrections or any other cause beyond the reasonable control of the party whose performance is affected.

-ANNEX A - Service Features and Applicable Terms
+Service Features and Applicable Terms

 1. Additional terms and conditions applicable to Teranet Connect Service Feature

 (a) You represent and warrant that you will only use Teranet Connect and the information, reports and other content (“Information”) you receive therefrom for your or the Account Holder’s own internal business purposes directly related to searches related to Ontario real estate transactions, including without limitation, disposition or acquisition of real estate in Ontario, and/or the preparation of any documents in connection with such a disposition, acquisition or transaction, and for no other purpose whatsoever.